JuliaLang/julia/doc/src/manual/code-loading.md

 graph[UUID("c07ecb7d-0dc9-4db7-8803-fadaaeaf08e1")][:Priv]
 ```

-and gets `2d15fe94-a1f7-436c-a4d8-07a9a496e01c` , which indicates that in the context of the `Pub` package,  `import Priv` refers to the public `Priv` package, rather than the private one which the app depends on directly.
-This is how the name `Priv` can refer to different packages in the main project than it does in one of the packages dependencies, which allows for name collisions in the package ecosystem.
+and gets `2d15fe94-a1f7-436c-a4d8-07a9a496e01c`, which indicates that in the context of the `Pub` package, `import Priv` refers to the public `Priv` package, rather than the private one which the app depends on directly.
+This is how the name `Priv` can refer to different packages in the main project than it does in one of its package's dependencies, which allows for duplicate names in the package ecosystem.

 What happens if `import Zebra` is evaluated in the main `App` code base?
 Since `Zebra` does not appear in the project file, the import will fail even though `Zebra` *does* appear in the manifest file.
 Moreover, if `import Zebra` occurs in the public `Priv` package—the one with UUID `2d15fe94-a1f7-436c-a4d8-07a9a496e01c`—then that would also fail since that `Priv` package has no declared dependencies in the manifest file and therefore cannot load any packages.
 The `Zebra` package can only be loaded by packages for which it appear as an explicit dependency in the manifest file: the  `Pub` package and one of the `Priv` packages.